 5G provides new, fast and specific lanes for internet traffic which would make it like an expressway for mobile connectivity.
 But 5G is not just a glorified fast highway for mobile users, it is also the linchpin for present and upcoming tech innovations to be implemented.

 The future technological advancements have significant effects on the economy, the business landscape, and the way of life for the consumers and businesses of the SEA countries.
 Let’s go through it one by one.

 E-sports and Gaming

 Tech regarding AR and VR would likely help to gain even more widespread acceptance of e-sports and gaming in general.
-E-sports not only is an industry on itself, it also helps countries on their tourism as E-sports and gaming events have a massive global audience.
+E-sports not only is an industry in itself, but it also helps countries with their tourism as E-sports and gaming events have a massive global audience.